Don’t you love it when two comfort foods knock into each other?

 A little hot sauce on the table is also always a good choice.

-There may not be any tortillas in sight, but your craving for Mexican flavors will be satisfied while your mac and cheese needs are met simultaneously with every substantial spoonful.
+There may not be any tortillas in sight, but your craving for Mexican flavors will be satisfied while your mac and cheese needs are met simultaneously with every substantial spoonful in this big casserole.

 Now, who’s ready for a cerveza, a rom com, and a nap?Print